Rodan + Fields ESSENTIALS Foaming Sunless Tan Review

 Review

-Results you may expect from using Rodan + Fields ESSENTIALS Foaming Sunless Tan:
+Does Rodan + Fields ESSENTIALS Foaming Sunless Tan Work?

-Quite moisturizing: Rodan + Fields ESSENTIALS Foaming Sunless Tan has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Rodan + Fields ESSENTIALS Foaming Sunless Tan is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Butylene Glycol (est. ≈4.0%) and Glycerin (est. ≈3.0%).